BaronCzerny/badtranslator/README.md

     b) fake resumes obtained by cross-referencing a master table from http://www.translator-scammers.com/ and about 10,000 e-mails messages received by an LSP.

-    c) The resumes are available in pdf-format and had to be converted to text-only.
-Storage of the labelled resumes in a no-SQL database (MongoDB).
-Details here.
+    c) The fake resumes are available in pdf-format and had to be converted to text-only.
+Some of the legitimate resumes were available as Word, RTF and OpenOffice files and had to be converted to pdf.
+I decided to store the labelled resumes in a no-SQL database (MongoDB), although they are available as Pickles in my repository.

 2. [Analysis of the data-set](analysis/):